T0mexX/hugo-sep/README.md

 &nbsp;
 ###### Tests
 Consider also the following declarations, that are needed to perform the tests.
+>NORAH SAYS: Maybe we can explain why you implemented this struct
 ```go
 type StringerImplementation struct{ str string }
 func (si StringerImplementation) String() string { return si.str }